About The New Calvary Echoes

 Robyn Cook Adkins was born on March-8-1964 in Logan, WV.
 The only child of Conrad and Patricia.
 At the age of three, she began to sing at her home church where her mother was the pianist.
 When she was in kindergarten and elementary school, her mother would frequently receive calls that Robyn would be singing during her classes "He's got the whole world in His hands" which was very disruptive.
 At the age of nine, her father "Conrad" saw the love of singing in his little girls eyes.
 He then formed his family group called, "Conrad Cook and the Calvary Echoes".
 Conrad being a band and vocal director, taught her how to band score while she was in high school.
 Later, Robyn and Cliff were married and have three beautiful children; Jada, Cliff Jr., and Brittany.
 She and her husband are expecting their first grandchild in May of 2007.
 She received her nursing degree in 1985 and received her Doctorate Degree in music from Emmanuel Baptist University in 1999.
 Being a part-time hospice nurse, she was able to take care of her father during his battle with cancer, and approximately two weeks before his death on June-29-2004, he handed her the mantle to the ministry.
 She continues on with the legacy that her father left behind and striving to win souls for the Kingdom of God.
 Send me an Email

 Cliff Adkins was born on May-15-1964 in Holden, WV.
 He is the son of Rev. Roy and Louise Adkins of Whitman, WV.
 Cliff grew up in church singing at an early age with his sisters.
 After graduating high school, he joined the United States Air Force where he served honorably for the next seven years.
 After his military service, he came back to his home town and worked for his dad as manager of Roy's Bible Bookstore in Chapmanville, WV.
 He then met Robyn "his best friend from seventh grade", and they married having three children.
 He sung the baritone, and some lead parts, with his Father-In-Law the late Conrad Cook and his group the Calvary Echoes.
 During the next number of years, he served many roles for the group while being trained by Conrad to take over when and if the time ever came that he went home to be with the Lord.
 On June-29-2004, Conrad went home to be with Jesus, and Cliff had to take over the leadership role for the group after changing the name to the New Calvary Echoes.
 He is honored to take on such a position while keeping the family group on the battlefield for Christ.
 He states that he feels like Joshua did when he had to take over the leadership role after Moses went home to be with the Lord.
 Cliff has also assumed the writing of the group's gospel music while still singing Conrad's songs too.
 He has a college degree in the medical field from South College and also a Doctorate of Music degree from the Emmanuel Baptist University.
 Cliff takes care of the groups business while also taking on his newest work "preaching the gospel.
-Cliff was ordained on April-12th-2009 at his home church by Rev. John H Rutherford Senior Pastor of Faith Fellowship in Charleston, WV.
+Cliff was ordained on April-12th-2009 and was licensed on the same day at his home church by Rev. John H Rutherford Senior Pastor of Faith Fellowship in Charleston, WV.
 Send me an Email